Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Grant Shapps

-Transport Secretary Grant Shapps launched his bid for the top job this weekend.
-In a post on Twitter on Sunday, he described himself as a “problem solver, with a proven record of delivery.”
+The transport secretary launched his bid for prime minister this weekend, describing himself as a “problem solver, with a proven record of delivery” in a post on Twitter.

+Outlining his vision for the UK in an interview with The Sunday Times newspaper, Grant Shapps said that within his first 100 days in office he would produce an emergency budget to lower tax for “the most vulnerable” and give state support to firms with high levels of energy consumption.

+“We have had two-and-a-half years of tactical government by an often distracted centre.
+This must end.
+We must be a strategic government, sober in its analysis, and not chasing the next headline,” the paper quoted Shapps as saying.

 The MP for Welwyn Hatfield was elected in 2005 and has held several ministerial posts.
 He is also a former co-chair of the Conservative party.